|Kings Royal Rifle Corps||C/6895||18th Battalion|

 The Hat Factory, in centre of photograph, is where George was living in 1911.

-After the war George became a railway guard and relocated to London.
-He married Ada Queenie Yalland at St Pancras Register Office, 8 October 1921 and they had two daughters and four sons.
+He was captured in March 1918 at Bapaume, France, and was a PoW for eight months at the Münster II camp.
+After the war he worked as a railway goods guard and moved to London, where he married Ada Queenie Yalland at St Pancras Register Office, 8 October 1921.
 During WW2, he moved the family to Derbyshire, where they lived in the Ripley area.

 CRICH, LEA, & HOLLOWAY